title: Create your minimum dapp on Tezos authors: "Benjamin Fuentes" last_update: date: 22 May 2024

 const default_parameter: parameter_of Contract = Poke();

 4. Run the simulation.
-First, install the Tezos client plugin, recompile all and then run the simulation.
+First, install the Tezos client plugin, recompile it all, and then run the simulation.

 taq install @taqueria/plugin-octez-client